Filipino Traveling to Germany -a checklist you cannot overlook

 - Some documents you submitted upon getting your visa.

-Friendly tips at the immigration
+Friendly and helpful tips to pass through the Philippines immigration smoothly

 Relax, be honest, and present your documents if needed.
 Be confident but not too boastful.
 Some immigration officers may intimidate you and make you nervous, especially during this pandemic and you’re leaving the country.
 Just smile and tell the truth, and know where to stand.